ALTIBASE/Documents/Manuals/Altibase_7.1/eng/JDBC User's Manual.md

     Unscrollable; the cursor can be moved only forward.
 Data of the ResultSet is determined at the point in time at which the cursor opens in the database server.

 -   TYPE_SCROLL_INSENSITIVE
     Scrollable; the cursor can be moved forward, backwards, or moved to a specified location.
 Data of the ResultSet is determined at the point in time at which the cursor opens in the database server.
-Memory can become scarce, due to caching the ResultSet retrieved from the server on the client.
+Memory can be increased cause the result set retrieved from the server is accumulated and cached on the client side.

 -   TYPE_SCROLL_SENSITIVE
     Scrollable; the cursor can be moved forward, backwards, or moved to a specified location.
 The ResultSet is determined at the point in time at which the cursor opens in the database server; however, data within the ResultSet is determined at the point in time at which the client retrieves or updates it.
+Memory can be increased cause the result set retrieved from the server is accumulated and cached on the client side.

 #### Concurrency